 To the Editor:

-I go to the Luverne Elementary School.
+to get to school the best we can.
+It is I am Denease.
+I go to the Luverne Elementary very sad.
+School.
 I wonder how long will it take before the bus picks us up.

 To the Editor: